rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 It was close to noon when I started the run.
 First thing I noticed was the heat.
 Temperature was 30 degrees and rising.
 For me personally, coming from peak Delhi winters, this was quite a change.

 The Run Route was out and back loop of 5.5k.
 So, 4 loops were to be done.
-Timing mat was there on both end of road.
+Timing mat was there on both ends of the road.

 The route was rolling, with decent elevation of 175m over the half marathon.